Had a productive evening yesterday.

 What's up with Summer?

+After alot of grinding and general unpleasantness its ready for the next piece.
 Also ready for priming and tarting up.
 Captive nuts now all in.
 Have to make a bracket to link the radio frame to the dash also.

 I shall order some paint, basically when the floors painted the engine can go back in.
 I will paint the gearbox tunnel painted body colour also.